-"Ofcourse, please be a geek and still be there Sammy...let me find you passed out with a hooker in the science fiction."
+"Of course, please be a geek and still be there Sammy...let me find you passed out with a book in the science fiction."
 Dean hurried across the car park to the double doors, breath coming heavy as his bad feeling started to grow.

-Sadly, no. The Library was well and truly closed and Dean was at a loss, he stood looking wildy round for anywhere, anywhere Sam could've moved to.
+Sadly, no. The Library was well and truly closed and Dean was at a loss, he stood looking wildly around for anywhere, anywhere Sam could've headed to, or passed.
 Maybe he was thirsty, maybe he was hungry, maybe he wanted to stretch?
 All the scenarios going through Dean's head he nearly missed the slight turn just by the library's side.

 A small concrete path like alley, leading through to the other side of the main street, heading back to the motel.